CharanMN7/file-search-feature/README.md

 # File Search Feature

 This is a program I've written to solve a small problem I faced.
-I used to practice C programs that I've been taught in my class.
+I used to practice C programs that I was taught in my college.
 I used to save them for revision, with a common name, changing only the number in the name.
-For example, prog1.c, prog2.c, prog3.c, etc. Like that.
+For example, prog1.c, prog2.c, prog3.c, and so on.
 I always wrote a small description of the program in a comment.
 It felt ok at the start.
 But as the files kept increasing, it was really hard to find the program I was looking for, to revise.